 This is a very sad moment for our CIIS community, the community of artists and musicians, and the wider Bay Area.
 I am confident that we will all come together to support all who are mourning.

-It is with a heavy heart that we announce that our alum and former CIIS staff member has passed away peacefully at Johnston-Willis Hospital, in Richmond, Virginia, with family by his side.
+It is with a heavy heart that we announce that our alum and former CIIS staff member has passed away peacefully at Johnston-Willis Hospital, in Richmond, Virginia, with family by his side on March 30, 2016.
 David had just moved from San Francisco, California to Petersburg, Virginia to be closer to his aging mother, who lives in Neptune, and family.
 He was the second oldest of four children and friends and family will always remember David as a devoted and loving son and brother.

 David attended Belmar Elementary and Asbury Park High Schools.
 He received his Secondary School Equivalency Diploma from The Department of Education in Montpelier, Vermont.
 He completed undergraduate school at The School for International Training, Brattleboro, Vermont with a degree in International Studies.
 Later in life, he came to CIIS to learn, work, and make countless friends along the way.